wp-plugins/squirrly-seo/readme.txt

 The best things is: YOU DON'T have to be an SEO expert to use it.
 Wait, you don't even need to know about all that.
 Squirrly will help you write great content, will show you where your Wordpress needs improvements and it will even help you learn all about content marketing and seo strategies through email trainings.

-Squirrly is a Freemium software, like MailChimp.
+Squirrly SEO is a Freemium software, like MailChimp.

 You’ll start with the free version of Squirrly SEO.
 It will help you if you have small content marketing needs, such as 5 articles published / month, 5 keyword analysis and a weekly audit report.
 When you'll require more, you can pay for the PRO Plan.